shivapbhusal/Social_Media/CheckList.md

 ## Facebook
 * Follow the Page Link. https://www.facebook.com/BGSU.Nepal/
-* Get the admin rights from the communication coordinator of preceding committe.
+* Get the admin rights from the communication coordinator of preceding committee.
 * On the Facebook page, Go to Settings >>Page Roles.
 Remove the previous admins from the list.
 * Make sure that you keep your followers regularly engaged with your posts.